At one point or another, all of us feel the effects of burnout. There have been times where I have been guilty of this as well.

 You need something to work for, something to push for, something to challenge you and stimulate you.

-The other day, I talked to my friend David Ramirez, a rolfer who I see.
-Rolfing is a form of alternative medicine that focuses on the alignment of connective tissues.
-When David went to rolfing school, he talked about how much fun it was to drive out of the city and explore the mountains.
+I have an old friend, David Ramirez, who is a professional rolfer.
+If you’re unfamiliar, rolfing is a form of alternative medicine that focuses on the alignment of connective tissues.
+When David went to rolfing school, he always talked about how much fun it was to drive out of the city and explore the mountains.

 During his time off, he would go through Colorado and into New Mexico.
 He was on an adventure and moving forward.
 To him, the travel was living large, and it was what he wanted to do.
 Then he came back and started his career, and he’s been doing that ever since.